-There are several issues that must be addressed before getting Campus CERT training off the ground.
+Tell participants that there are several issues that must be addressed before getting Campus CERT training off the ground.
 These issues-which come from the large, complex nature of most colleges and universities-are really the biggest difference between starting a Campus CERT program and starting a CERT program anywhere else.

-Anyone interested in Campus CERT should be ready to handle the following key startup and maintenance issues:
+Anyone interested in Campus CERT should be ready to handle the following key start-up and maintenance issues: